Noel Irwin: Early life and First World War

 Noel Irwin was the eldest son of William Stuart Irwin of Motihari, Bihar and Orissa, India.
 He was educated at Marlborough College, before entry into the Royal Military College, Sandhurst.
 He was married twice; first in 1918 to Margaret Maud Bavin who died in 1963, and in 1966 to Mrs Elizabeth Collier (née Fröhlich).
 He had one son by his first wife.

 Irwin graduated from Sandhurst in 1912 and was appointed as a second lieutenant in the Essex Regiment.
-He was posted to the regiment's 2nd Battalion, with which he remained until the outbreak of the First World War almost two years later, in August 1914.

-Irwin's record of service during the war was outstanding.
-He saw action on the Western Front throughout the conflict, initially serving with his battalion, then part of the 12th Brigade of the 4th Division, in most of the major battles of 1914 and 1915, before serving in the final two years as the Commanding Officer (CO) of the 1st and 2nd Battalions of the Lincolnshire Regiment and the 8th Battalion of the Leicestershire Regiment.
+During the First World War, Irwin saw action on the Western Front, initially serving with his battalion, then part of the 12th Brigade of the 4th Division, in most of the major battles of 1914 and 1915, before serving in the final two years as the commanding officer of the 1st and 2nd Battalions of the Lincolnshire Regiment and the 8th Battalion of the Leicestershire Regiment.
 Still a second lieutenant upon war's outbreak, Irwin advanced quickly in rank, being promoted to lieutenant on 24 September 1914, temporary captain on 9 May 1915, captain on 7 November 1915, acting major on 10 March 1917, and acting lieutenant colonel on 27 April 1917, before reverting to acting major on 1 June 1917.
 He was again made an acting lieutenant colonel on 23 August 1917.
 He was promoted to temporary lieutenant colonel on 6 April 1918, and again temporary lieutenant colonel on 1 July 1918.

-He was awarded the Military Cross on 3 July 1915, the Distinguished Service Order (DSO) on 1 January 1918 with two bars, awarded respectively on 24 September 1918 and 11 January 1919, and was four times mentioned in dispatches, on 1 January 1916, on 22 May 1917, 21 December 1917, and 28 December 1918, in addition to the French Croix de guerre in November 1918.
+Irwin was awarded the Military Cross on 3 July 1915, the Distinguished Service Order (DSO) on 1 January 1918 with two bars, awarded respectively on 24 September 1918 and 11 January 1919, and was four times mentioned in despatches, on 1 January 1916, on 22 May 1917, 21 December 1917, and 28 December 1918, in addition to the French Croix de guerre in November 1918.

 Between the wars

 Following the end of the war, Irwin was promoted to the brevet rank of major on 3 June 1919.
 He later attended the Staff College, Camberley as a student from 1924 to 1925, his fellow students including Reade Godwin-Austen, Ivor Thomas, Douglas Graham, Noel Beresford-Peirse, Humfrey Gale, Archibald Nye and Willoughby Norrie, Daril Watson, Vyvyan Pope, Thomas Riddell-Webster and Otto Lund.
 Following this, he served on the staff of the British Army of the Rhine.
 Between 1920 and 1932, he served in regimental and depot duties and transferred to the Border Regiment in 1927.
 In 1933, he was appointed as Chief Instructor at the Royal Military College, Sandhurst serving for three years.
 In 1937, he served briefly as General Staff Officer, Grade 1 (GSO1) for British troops stationed in China.